sigp/lighthouse/book/src/installation-source.md

 - `modern`: support for exclusively modern hardware.
 - `slasher-lmdb`: support for the LMDB slasher backend.
 Enabled by default.
 - `slasher-mdbx`: support for the MDBX slasher backend.
+- `beacon-node-leveldb`: support for the leveldb backend.
+Enabled by default.
 - `jemalloc`: use [`jemalloc`][jemalloc] to allocate memory.
 Enabled by default on Linux and macOS.
   Not supported on Windows.
 - `spec-minimal`: support for the minimal preset (useful for testing).